lilmond/sudos/README.md

 Cool proxy servers provider: https://openproxy.space/premium

 # Introducing sudos 2.7.0
 Too long have passed since the last update, so I decided to upgrade this tool to a new level.
-New attack methods and features have been added, more of them will be added later.
+New attack methods and features have been added, even more will be added later.
 I will be documenting about it all later.
 Thank you for your support!

 Little fun fact: The example shown below uses `http-get-rapid` attack method.
 This method can hit up to 1K HR/s with only 20 socket connections when used correctly.
 ![image](https://github.com/user-attachments/assets/1067d797-29d1-4a50-8aaf-5ec470159d48)